Mike Stinson

 North Star Lawyer logo

-• Nine-time recipient of the North Star Award from the Minnesota State Bar Association in recognition of significant pro bono contributions.
+• Multiple-time recipient of the North Star Award from the Minnesota State Bar Association in recognition of significant pro bono contributions.

 • Co-Recipient of the “Scales of Justice” Award for pro bono service at Dorsey & Whitney in 2012.